-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing В. Assist in determining the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse clients and their families based on interpretation of health-related data derived from the vocational nursing program of study.
-B. Determine the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse clients and their families based upon interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the diploma or associate degree nursing program of study. В. Determine the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse clients, families, populations, and communities based upon interpretation of comprehensive health assessment findings compared with evidence-based health data and a synthesis of knowledge derived from a baccalaureate degree nursing program of study.
-C. Report data to assist in the identification of problems and formulation of goals/outcomes and patient-centered plans of care in collaboration with clients, their families, and the interdisciplinary health care team.
-C. Analyze assessment data to identify problems, formulate goals/outcomes, and develop plans of care for clients and their families using information from evidence-based practice in collaboration with clients, their families, and the interdisciplinary health care team.
-C. Synthesize comprehensive assessment data to identify problems, formulate goals/outcomes, and develop plans of care for clients, families, populations, and communities using information from evidence-based practice and published research in collaboration with the above groups and the interdisciplinary health care team.
-D. Provide safe, compassionate, basic nursing care to assigned clients with predictable health care needs through a supervised, directed scope of practice.
-D. Provide safe, compassionate, comprehensive nursing care to clients and their families through a broad array of health care services.
-D. Provide safe, compassionate, comprehensive nursing care to clients, families, populations, and communities through a broad array of health care services.
+B. Assist in determining the physical and mental health status, needs, and preferences influenced by culture, spirituality, ethnicity, identity, and social B. Determine the physical and mental health status, needs, and preferences influenced by culture, spirituality, ethnicity, identity, and social diversity of patients and their B. Determine the physical and mental health status, needs, and preferences influenced by culture, spirituality, ethnicity, identity, and social diversity of patients, families, diversity of patients and their families, and in interpreting health-related data based on knowledge derived from the vocational nursing program of study. families, and the interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the diploma or associate degree nursing program of study. populations, and communities and the interpretation of comprehensive health assessment findings compared with evidence- based health data and a synthesis of knowledge derived from a baccalaureate degree nursing program of study.
+C. Report data to assist in the identification of problems and formulation of goals/outcomes and patient-centered plans of care in collaboration with patients, their families, and the interdisciplinary health care team.
+C. Analyze comprehensive assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients and their families using information from evidence-based practice in collaboration with patients, their families, and the interdisciplinary health care team.
+C. Synthesize comprehensive assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients, families, populations, and communities using information from evidence-based practice and published research in collaboration with the above groups and the interdisciplinary health care team.
+D. Provide safe, compassionate, basic nursing care to assigned patients with predictable health care needs through a supervised, directed scope of practice.
+D. Provide safe, compassionate, comprehensive nursing care to patients and their families through a broad array of health care services.
+D. Provide safe, compassionate, comprehensive nursing care to patients, families, populations, and communities through a broad array of health care services.
+E. Implement aspects of the plan of care within legal, ethical, and regulatory parameters and in consideration of patient factors.
+E. Implement the plan of care for patients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles.
+E. Implement the plan of care for patients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing E. Implement aspects of the plan of care within legal, ethical, and regulatory parameters and in consideration of patient factors.
-E. Implement the plan of care for clients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles.
-E. Implement the plan of care for clients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles.
 F. Identify and report alterations in patient responses to therapeutic interventions in comparison to expected outcomes.
-F. Evaluate and report patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice, and plan follow-up nursing care.
-F. Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings, and plan follow-up nursing care.
-G. Implement teaching plans for clients and their families with common health problems and well-defined health learning needs.
-G. Develop, implement, and evaluate teaching plans for clients and their families to address health promotion, maintenance, and restoration.
-G. Develop, implement, and evaluate teaching plans for clients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction.
-H. Assist in the coordination of human, information, and materiel resources in providing care for assigned clients and their families.
-H. Coordinate human, information, and materiel resources in providing care for clients and their families.
-H. Coordinate human, information, and materiel management resources in providing care for clients, families, populations, and communities.
+F. Evaluate and report patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidencebased practice, and plan follow-up nursing care.
+F. Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidencebased practice and research findings, and plan follow-up nursing care.
+G. Implement teaching plans for patients and their families with common health problems and well-defined health learning needs.
+G. Develop, implement, and evaluate teaching plans for patients and their families to address health promotion, maintenance, and restoration.
+G. Develop, implement, and evaluate teaching plans for patients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction.
+H. Assist in the coordination of human, information, and physical resources in providing care for assigned patients and their families.
+H. Coordinate human, information, and physical resources in providing care for patients and their families.
+H. Coordinate the management of human, information, and physical resources in providing care for patients, families, populations, and communities.